saturnlighting/literature-review/README.md

 ## Cycling, crime, and lighting

-Another fundamental factor that explains less cycling during night-time is fear of crime.

-There is evidence that street lighting decreases crime and enhances reassurance and confidence of pedestrians and cyclists after dark (e.g.
-Castillo-Paredes et al. (2022)).
+Another factor that explains why there is less cycling at night is the fear of crime.
+This is much less investigated than the relationship between lighting and cycling collisions.
+There is evidence that street lighting decreases crime and enhances reassurance and confidence of pedestrians and cyclists after dark (e.g. Castillo-Paredes et al. 2022).

-“Variables related to crime and lighting of public spaces were associated with AT in countries in Latin America” (Castillo-Paredes et al. 2022).
+“Variables related to crime and lighting of public spaces were associated with active travel in countries in Latin America” (Castillo-Paredes et al. 2022).

-“Clean signs, balconies, cafes, street lights, no cuts between buildings, and flowers were low risk for crime and witnesses, little traffic, and bike signals low risk for crash” (Lusk et al. 2019).
+Lusk et al. (2019) asked lower-income predominantly-minority residents what bicycle routes surface or context they perceived as safest from crime and crashes.
+They reported that “clean signs, balconies, cafes, street lights, no cuts between buildings, and flowers were low risk for crime and witnesses, little traffic, and bike signals low risk for crash”.

 “Violent crimes appear to significantly deter people from choosing to walk or bicycle, potentially exposing themselves to threats of personal